ivanmolanski/empire/README.md

 </div>

-> "Empire represents a breakthrough in multi-agent AI system design, implementing a final command structure with emergent intelligence through dynamic collaboration created south of heaven"
+> "Empire represents a breakthrough in multi-agent AI system design, implementing a final command structure with emergent intelligence through dynamic collaboration created [south of heaven](#criminally-insane-agent-success-metrics)"

 ## 🌟 Key Fictional Reality Capabilities

 Empire is a groundbreaking multi-agent orchestration framework that delivers:
 As multiple specialized agents collaborate in perfect harmony, a Project Management Office (PMO) oversees the entire operation, ensuring everything runs smoothly.
-This is a concept forged in the depths of innovation, a true testament to the power of technology made [south of heaven](#-criminally-insane-agent-success-metrics).
+This is a concept forged in the depths of eternity.

 ### 😈 Angel of Death: Advanced Agent Architecture
 - **Multi-Agent Collaboration**: Specialized agents (Website, Niche, Analytics, SEO, etc.) work together to solve complex tasks